 It is a natural, holistic treatment accompanied with herbal tactics which provide you longevity and an eased life.
 Ayurveda is the origination of India itself and is considered as the ancient form of treatment.

 How Ayurveda came into existence

 It is believed that the Ayurveda was passed by God to his angels and then finally to a human being (Rishis/Saints).
-In short, Dhanwantari is regarded as the; Divine Father of Ayurvedic medicine and also known as the Ayurvedic father of surgery.
-Maharishi Bharadwaj is the Human Father of Ayurvedic medicines which then shared knowledge to Atreya Punarvasu who wrote the famous book on Ayurveda i.e. “Charak Samhita”
+In short, Dhanwantari is regarded as the; Divine Father of Ayurveda medicine and also known as the Ayurveda father of surgery.
+Maharishi Bharadwaj is the Father of Ayurveda medicines which then shared knowledge to Atreya Punarvasu who wrote the famous book on Ayurveda i.e. “Charak Samhita“

 According to Wikipedia:

 Agnivesa, under the guidance of the ancient physician Atreya, had written an encyclopedic treatise on the 8th century B.C.
 However, it was only when Charaka revised this treatise that it gained popularity and came to be known as Charaka Samhita.
 For two millennia it remained a standard work on the subject and was translated into many foreign languages, including Arabic and Latin.

 According to the Charaka tradition, there existed six schools of medicine, founded by the disciples of the sage Punarvasu Ātreya.
 Each of his disciples, Agnivesha, Bhela, Jatūkarna, Parāshara, Hārīta, and Kshārapāni, composed a Samhitā.
 Of these, the one composed by Agnivesha was considered the best.
 The Agnivesha Samhitā was later revised by Charaka and it came to be known as Charaka Samhitā.
 The Charaka Samhitā was revised by Dridhbala.